-"A delicious, textured and balanced Faugères, with notes of spiced cherries, grilled herbs, undergrowth, pebbles and a touch of dried meat.
-It's medium-bodied, with finely grained tannins and a velvety texture.
+"A delicious, textured, and balanced Faugères with notes of spicy cherries, toasted herbs, undergrowth, pebbles, and a hint of dried meat.
+It is medium-bodied, with finely grained tannins and a velvety texture.
 The cherry character is lovely, and herbs and spices mingle on the savory finish.
-Drink it or keep it."
+Drink now or hold."
 (James Suckling)

-Buy your Bardi d'Alquier wines at the best price on private sale!
+Buy your Bardi d'Alquier wines at the best price in a private sale!

 Eye